 Lycopenes[1] are the nutrients that make tomatoes red; they are powerful antioxidants that mop up the free radicals that unbeknown to us, below the radar are causing such havoc with our cells.

 Prevention remains better than a cure but even in those with prostate cancer researchers have found that the PSA marker drops by 18% within a month after starting to eat dishes with cooked tomatoes daily.
 Extra fat helps with the absorption of these carotenoids as they are known.
-Fry them with olive or coconut oil, and even butter perhaps.
+Fry them with olive or coconut oil; and butter perhaps.

 And secondly capsaicin is the nutrient in peppers that gives them their pungent flavour.